AmritanshuV/Numpy-Transformer/README.md

 # Numpy-Transformer
-This code is consistes a Numpy based implementation of the Transformer based model for Machine based lanuguage translation
+This code consists a Numpy based implementation of the Transformer based model for Machine based lanuguage translation